levon003/levon003.github.io/_posts/2023-10-13-jekyll-on-github.md

 The biggest indicator of the issue was that the blog was formatted with the Primer theme (the GitHub default, as of October 2023) while the `_config.yml` file specified the Minima theme (the Jekyll default).

 This code for this site is released under the MIT license; if it's useful, feel free to [build from it](https://github.com/levon003/levon003.github.io).

+This site is built on the Minima theme.